ffathy-tdx/Train-Reservation-System/README.md

 ```

 Replace your_username with your MySQL username, your_database_name with the name of the database you want to import the dump into, and railway_reservation_system.sql with the path to the SQL dump file.

+Disclaimer
+This database dump is provided as-is for educational purposes.
+It may not be suitable for production use without further modifications and testing.